 What are you entitled to as an LGBTQ+ couple or individual?

 Once it’s established if you are eligible for treatment funded by the NHS, there may be limitations on how many cycles you are entitled to.
-The British Pregnancy Advisory Service (BPAS) conducted a report on the provision of fertility services and concluded that only 17% of all CCGs2 fund the full 3 cycles of IVF as recommended by the NICE guidelines, and 3 CCGs don’t offer IVF on the NHS at all.
+The British Pregnancy Advisory Service (BPAS) conducted a report on the provision of fertility services and concluded that only 17% of the previous CCGs2 funded the full 3 cycles of IVF as recommended by the NICE guidelines, and 3 of the CCGs didn’t offer IVF on the NHS at all.
 Your GP should explain what’s available in your area, as there can be large financial implications if you would need to fund treatment yourself.

 Private fertility treatment